dnovichman/dnovichman.github.io/theteam.md

 # Ivan Hendrikx - Operations Manager (Ghana)
 ---
 Ivan is the operations manager of RDS in Ghana.
-He is an international expert on technical regulations and airworthiness testing, design evaluation.
-His company ESTH does a lot of support to businesses/authorities with extensive contacts in Africa and in particular Ghana.
+He is an international expert on technical regulations, airworthiness testing and design evaluation.
+His company ESTH does a lot of support to private and public businesses across Africa in particular Ghana.
 Some of his expertise are listed on his [linkedin](https://www.linkedin.com/in/ivan-hendrikx-ba309817) page.
 {% include image.html
             img="../images/theteam/ivan.jpeg"
             title="Ivan Hendrikx"